 Ontology can be defined as theories related to the nature of being.
-Therefore, our ontological framework refers to our understanding of what constitutes reality, how we perceive the world around us.
+Therefore, our ontological framework refers to our understanding of what constitutes reality and how we perceive the world around us.
 At its most concentrated it is about how the world is understood: what reality is.

-As with axiology and standpoint, ontology tends to be little discussed, mostly because the nature of reality tends to be taken for granted, especially within predominantly Western cultures such as Australia.
+As with axiology, ontology tends to be little discussed, mostly because the nature of reality tends to be taken for granted, especially within predominantly Western cultures such as Australia.
 But as social scientists we know that reality is not quite as concrete and immutable as we might usually think.
 As demonstrated in the classic Australian film The Castle, the meaning and reality of a house is very different if you are the home owner as opposed to being the engineer planning a runway extension in your area.
 Similarly, perceptions and understanding of time completely change if we are talking about our own activities, lifetimes, specific events, or the theory of relativity.
 From inside a Western framework, with its taken-for-granted assumptions of reality, it can be hard to come to grips with ontology.
 But for other cultures, those that hold different understandings of reality, ontological frameworks are very clear because of the likelihood of a clash between their own ontology and dominant Western understandings.
 As with epistemology and axiology, it is easier to perceive ontological differences from outside the dominant culture.

 In Australia and New Zealand, this is most clearly seen in the ontological positions of Indigenous peoples.
 Aboriginal people, Torres Strait Islander people and Māori hold ontological understandings of the nature of reality that differ from Western norms.
 While unique to each Indigenous people, these ontologies tend to be more holistic in the way they view reality and less wedded to the Western presumption of humans as separate from other life and the earth itself.
-Scholar Karen Martin demonstrates this when she talks about her own Aboriginal people's ontology of relatedness.
-In Quandamoopa ontology, all experiences are anchored to relatedness, which is the set of conditions, processes, and practices that occur among all entities-human, animal, spiritual, and ancestral and all aspects of nature-animate and inanimate.
-In Martin's words, 'relatedness occurs across context and is maintained within conditions that are: physical, spiritual, political, geographical, intellectual, emotional, social, historical, sensory, instinctive and intuitive' (2008: 69).
-The core message is that all social science researchers, whether from the understandings of reality and the nature of being that inform our view of the world. dominant or another culture, must try to recognise the ontological assumptions that frame their research topic and practice.
+Scholar Karen Martin (2008) demonstrates this when she talks about her own Aboriginal people's ontology of relatedness.
+In Quandamoopa ontology, all experiences are anchored to relatedness, which is the set of conditions, processes, and practices that occur among all entities-human, animal, spiritual, and ancestral-and all aspects of nature-animate and inanimate.
+Cultural factors also impact and it is important to remember that all of us are shaped by our cultural understandings, not just those who are not part of the dominant culture.
+Take for example the life-course.
+For most Western researchers an individual's life-course is perceived as moving in a line from